Getting Started

 Performances

-We invite all our students to perform at our concerts which take place twice a year, December and July.
+We invite all our students to perform at our concerts throughout the year.
 Alongside this, students are also encouraged to perform at school assemblies, local festivals and competitions.

 Special Needs